christy-nilges/kickstarter-analysis/Written_Report_Template.md

 ### Analysis of Outcomes Based on Launch Date

- In order to determine what time of the year is best to launch a crowdfunding campaign, I utilized data of all Theatre campaigns launched between 2010 and 2017 across multiple       countries.
-Creating a pivot table allowed me to group all outcomes (Successful, Failed, Canceled) by month.
-As indicated by the graph below, you can visually determine the best   and worst month to launch a Theatre campaign.
+ In order to determine what time of the year is best to launch a crowdfunding campaign, I utilized data of all campaigns launched between 2009 and 2017 across multiple               countries.
+Creating a pivot table allowed me to group all outcomes (Successful, Failed, Canceled) by month and then I filtered by the Theatre - Parent Category.
+As indicated by   the graph below, it is easy to visually determine the best and worst month to launch a Theatre campaign.

  ![Theater_Outcomes_vs_Launch](https://user-images.githubusercontent.com/88639467/130363055-de0eb249-02b1-48b0-a210-ea07bbd10f1d.png)

 ### Analysis of Outcomes Based on Goals

   In order to determine the best goal range to set on a new campaign, I used a (Count If) function to count the number and percentage of successful, failed and canceled campaigns   in my dataset.
-As indicated by the graph below, you can visually determine which goal ranges were the most successful.
+As indicated by the graph below, it is easy to visually determine which goal ranges were the most successful.

 ![Outcomes_vs_Goals](https://user-images.githubusercontent.com/88639467/130359596-72c4c7de-a602-4ec6-8a9e-d89709c541bf.png)